CommunityToolkit/Labs-Windows/labs/SizerBase/samples/SizerBase.Sample/ContentSizer.md

 # Examples

-The main use-case for a ContentSizer is to create an exapandable shelf for your application.
+The main use-case for a ContentSizer is to create an expandable shelf for your application.
 This allows the `Expander` itself to remember its opening/closing sizes.

 A GridSplitter would be insufficient as it would force the grid to remember the row size and maintain its position when the `Expander` collapses.